-- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will remain closed during Phase I reopening - Will continue to provide meals, outreach and wellness checks - 8,148 meals have so far been delivered to seniors in need - 1,500 cloth face coverings were made and will be distributed to seniors in need - City will make available 5,000 masks to be delivered to Senior Centers for seniors
+- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will remain closed during Phase I reopening - Will continue to provide meals, outreach and wellness checks - 8,148 meals have so far been delivered to seniors in need - 1,500 cloth face coverings were made and will be distributed to seniors in need - A thank you parade was held by seniors in the community to share their support for frontline workers.